It seems that there may be more than a grain of truth in the old wives’ tale that eating before swimming is dangerous.

 Of course, it might be argued that having a hearty meal may not have been uppermost in the thoughts of those wishing to commit suicide, but the researchers say that they identified a definite link between food intake and drowning risk.

-However, further studies are still required to determine by just how much food raises the risk and how long one should fast for before swimming.
+However, further studies are still required to determine by just how much food raises the risk and how long one should fast before swimming.

 The authors believe that asphyxiation from inhaled vomited stomach contents is one probable cause of accidental drowning.